The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Please install a 2-in.
 (5.08-cm) rod.

-NOTE: Use a hyphen between numbers and units used to modify a noun.
+NOTE: Place a hyphen between numbers and units used to modify a noun.

 When the precise value of a fraction is required, use the decimal form.